dyxmvp/seqExplorer/README.md

 ## 3. License

-This software is licensed under the GPL-3.
+seq-Explorer is developed and maintained by Yanxiang Deng@[Rong Fan Lab](https://www.eng.yale.edu/fanlab/Rong_Fan_Group/Welcome.html), BME, Yale University.
+The software is licensed under the GPL-3.0.
 See the [LICENSE](LICENSE) file for more details.

+## 4. Contact

+seq-Explorer is hosted at [Github](https://github.com/dyxmvp/seqExplorer).
+Please e-mail [yanxiang.deng@yale.edu](mailto:yanxiang.deng@yale.edu) or submit pull requests from the [Github](https://github.com/dyxmvp/seqExplorer) with any questions about the software.